Looking for Help with Our Finances? 💸

 In addition to our main Governing Documents, RHA maintains several other documents that specify and direct internal procedures and operations.
 These documents are unlike Governing Documents in that they are not pieces of legislation voted on by representative bodies but rather documents created by the Executive Branch and/or the Department of Housing and Residence Life to facilitate operations.
 These are reference guides, but they are not policy, per se.

 The Residence Hall Association’s annual budget details the funding allocated toward our organization from the Department of Housing and Residence Life.
-All on-campus residents are subject to a $15 RHA Fee, and fee directly funds local Hall Council operations and internal RHA operations.
+All on-campus residents are subject to an RHA Fee, and fee directly funds local Community Council operations and internal RHA operations.
 The budget allocations are requested by the prior year’s Executive Board and subject to approval by HRL.
 For questions regarding RHA’s Budget, please contact the current Director of Finance.

 Memorandum of Understanding ▼

 The Memorandum of Understanding is a mutual agreement between the Residence Hall Association and the Department of Housing and Residence Life regarding the mutual relationship between the two entities, including details on goals, compensation, and logistical operations.
 The Memorandum of Understanding is reviewed on an annual basis.